animatedmax/spring-data-geode/src/main/markdown/index.md

 In a sense, this feature is not much different than if you were to use *Gfsh* to manually create the Regions and Indexes on all the servers in the cluster.
-Except that now, with Spring Data for Apache Geode, you no longer need to use *Gfsh* to create Regions and Indexes.
+Except that now, with Spring Data for GemFire, you no longer need to use *Gfsh* to create Regions and Indexes.
 Your Spring Boot application, enabled with the power of Spring Data for Apache Geode, already contains all the configuration metadata needed to create